 The Company is investigating a spill at its North Tees facility that was discovered on March 27, 2001.
-The U.K. Environmental Agency issued an enforcement notice with respect to this spill on March 30, 2001, following an investigation into an alleged leak of a mixture consisting of approximately 60% benzene into the River Tees, allegedly following a dewatering procedure at the Company's North and the Company is ultimately found to be legally responsible, the probable penalties would be material to the Company's financial position or results of operations.
+The U.K. Environmental Agency issued an enforcement notice with respect to this spill on March 30, 2001, following an investigation into an alleged leak of a mixture consisting of approximately 60% benzene into the River Tees, allegedly following a dewatering procedure at the Company's North Tees site.
+The requirements of that notice were complied with, to the satisfaction of the U.K. Environmental Agency, by the end of May 2001.
+The Company contained the spill and conducted a program to reclaim the material.
+The U.K. Environmental Agency is also continuing to investigate the incident; a decision by the U.K. Environmental Agency as to whether to prosecute or not is likely to be made in early or mid-2002.
+If the U.K. Environmental Agency finds the Company legally responsible, the Company could face legal action and possible penalties.
+Although the Company can give no assurances, based on currently available information and the Company's understanding of similar investigations and penalties in the past, management does not believe that, if such action was initiated and the Company is ultimately found to be legally responsible, the probable penalties would be material to the Company's financial position or results of operations.
 Nevertheless, because this matter is in the initial stages of investigation by the U.K. Environmental Agency, the Company cannot give assurance that it will not have a material effect on the Company's financial position or results of operations.